-The district offers several community events each year, including our Old Fashioned July 4th Celebration and Pet Parade and the new Day of Play.
+The district offers several community events each year including our Old Fashioned July 4th Festival and Pet Parade and the new community favorite, Discover Nature Day.

 Do you want to be a vendor?
 Click here for information.

 Gopher Broke Scramble:

 The annual “Gopher Broke Scramble” ~ Bend’s Own Caddyshack for Kid’s Sake fundraiser.
 Held at a local golf course with a 12:30 pm start, this fun-filled event is a four-person scramble that includes 18 holes of golf and a happy hour & hors d'œuvre awards presentation.
 The money raised in the tournament is used for creating a scholarship endowment fund to help provide families in our district the opportunity to participate in our recreation programs.
 In the past year the Scholarship fund has been used to award over $100,000 to families in need.
 We still have room for a couple more teams so sign up today!

 Players and sponsors are needed for the 2014 event!